Kmatt1217/matgtm-architecture/README.md

 # MatGTM (Architecture)

+This repository provides the **model architecture** of my M.S. thesis work: **MatGTM** from *"Nested Queries, Adaptive Depth:
+A Matyroshka-Based Architecture for Multimodal
-This repository provides the **model architecture** of my M.S. thesis work: **MatGTM**, a multimodal forecasting model designed to capture meaningful patterns from trend signals and product modalities with efficient inference.
+Fashion Sales Forecasting"*, a multimodal forecasting model designed to capture meaningful patterns from trend signals and product modalities with efficient inference.

 > This repo focuses on **architecture**.
 > Training/Evaluation pipeline will be added in a future update.